 A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Pages: 1-10.
-B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
-N/A Additional Information:
+N/A Additio onal Information: No PDF/other reference. В. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
+N/A Additio onal Information: